First Year Programming

 First Year Orientation Groups (O Groups) are small peer groups led by upperclassmen student leaders.
 These groups meet weekly for the first half of the fall semester and are designed to provide continuing peer support for first-year students as they transition to Taylor.
 In your O Group discussion group you’ll review and apply what you’re learning in IAS 101: First Year Experience.

 Welcome Weekend is the weekend each fall before the first week of classes, when first-year students move in to the residence halls and take part in the beginning of many Taylor traditions.
-Student leaders will be on campus to help you settle in and kick off the year before returning students begin arriving on Sunday.
+Student leaders will be on campus to help you settle in and kick off the year before returning students arrive.

 Welcome to the Taylor family!
 We are thankful that you have chosen Taylor as your school and know that you will grow spiritually as you integrate your faith with what you’ll be learning here.
 People all over campus are committed to bringing you a smooth transition and easy acclimation to your time at Taylor.
 We are so excited to have you as a part of the Taylor community!